 Confirming A Crime Suitable For Extradition

 In many African countries scamming is really not much of a crime.
 After all, the victim voluntarily sent their money to a scammer.
 They really don’t view this as a crime or not a serious crime.
+So they rarely are interested in arresting scammers.

-Only when U.S. or European Law Enforcement goes directly to the country involved can they obtain the cooperation of the local African Country.
+Only when U.S. or European Law Enforcement goes directly to the country involved can they obtain the cooperation of the local African country.
 Unfortunately, this is both expensive and very time-consuming, and law enforcement rarely will take these steps.

 Summary